 iFAST is well-positioned to tap into the growth opportunities in Asia’s wealth management segment over the long-term.

 Overall, the company has a target of reaching AUA of S$100 billion by the end of 2028.
-For perspective, as mentioned earlier, the company’s AUA is S$9.5 billion as of the latest quarter.
+For perspective, as seen earlier, the company’s AUA was S$14.5 billion as of end-2020.

 “Some shareholders have been concerned about the operating losses that we are currently incurring for China.
 The reality is that the nature of the investment platform business is such that losses are expected in the first few years of the set up before a critical mass is achieved.
 We see this initial phase as an important investment for the long run.
 China is expected to be the biggest wealth management market in Asia, and it is a market that we should not ignore.”

-In 2020, China will be opening up its US$45 trillion financial industry, and that could give iFAST plenty of opportunities in the country.
+China has plans to open up its US$45 trillion financial industry, and that could give iFAST plenty of opportunities in the country.